Siyaaan/TheVaultOfCuriosity/Untitled.md

 **INSIGHTS**
-Baba proved the contradicts wrong
+Baba proved the contradicttions wrong

 While he has the authority, he only saw black and white, according to amir.